William A. Allen pictured on far right, circa 1885. The Allen family continues to curate their legacy in the retail business.

 The store is still going strong on the Main St of Leominster.
 Our sales are much stronger online than in store as we adjust to the new world of retailing in the post pandemic era of 2020.
 We are fortunate to have such a talented group of people working here.
 Our guiding light on the web has been Matt S. of Holyoke, MA.
-Matt went to MIT and works with a talented staff here, that mostly could not afford college .
-Yet Matt has given us all the confidence to build much of this website ourselves.
+Matt went to MIT and works with a talented staff.
+Matt has given us all the confidence to build much of this website ourselves.
 Julie from Leominster is the web mechanic/graphic artist for the site.
 She sets up all the items and group order pages.
 I am totally amazed at what she has taught herself over the past 3 years.
 Diann operates out of the Worcester store and handles all the Group Inquiries.
 Her specialty is customer service.
 Deena handles the embroidery and digitization for the hospital orders.
 She taught herself everything, too.
-Her assistant.
-Kalah is just as artistic and together they make an incredible team.
+Kalah is just as artistic and handles the orders and ordering.
+Together they make an incredible team.
 Deena's mother, Carol handles all the school and team embroidery.
 When the phone rings, it's usually Colleen who answers it.
 She handles the customer service and shipping on individual orders.

 "There is no limit to what you can accomplish if you don't care who gets credit."
 (Ralph Waldo Emerson).
 I hope I have not forgotten anyone!